tom-osborne/qb-speedcameras/README.md

 # qb-speedcameras
-Originally converted fromm an esx script by WEEZOOKA - Re-written & Optimised by Stan
+Originally converted fromm an esx script by WEEZOOKA - Re-written & Optimised

 - Has a few pre-setup cameras.
 Additional camera locations can be added easily in to the config.lua.
 - Will not fine police or EMS.
 Additional jobs can be added into the client.lua.
 I may move this to the config soon.